versionone/api-examples/rest/apis-walkthrough.md

 ![cURL VersionOne Lifecycle Admin Member](https://cloud.githubusercontent.com/assets/1863005/16494319/e8b463cc-3eb6-11e6-9993-22afc846b8ad.png)

-#### Review
+### Review

 Don't worry if you don't understand much about the URLs or the results you've seen yet.
-You'll learn all about
+You'll learn all about that starting in _Exercise 1: Understand the REST Data API fundamentals_.

 ## How to try this against your own VersionOne Lifecycle instance